conductor-oss/conductor/docs/docs/configuration/taskdomains.md

 The poll call must now specify the domain.

 #### Java Client
-If you are using the java client then a simple property change will force  WorkflowTaskCoordinator to pass the domain to the poller.
+If you are using the java client then a simple property change will force  TaskRunnerConfigurer to pass the domain to the poller.
 ```
 	conductor.worker.T2.domain=mydomain //Task T2 needs to poll for domain "mydomain"
 ```